teamniteo/handbook/work-process/scrum.md

 In the *Vote* step, the Scrum Master updates the User Story with a `✋ [vote]` prefix to the title and assigns the team members from whom they want to receive Story Point estimations.

-Team members vote on a story by adding a comment with their story point estimation.
-To keep the estimate hidden so as to not influence anyone else's voting, we use the following code in a GitHub comment.
-Add this snippet to GitHub [saved replies](https://github.com/settings/replies) to reuse it.
+Team members vote on a story by adding a comment with their story point estimation to the User Story.
+The possible story point values are in the `Estimate` label drop-down on the right-hand side of a GitHub issue.

+So as to not influence anyone else's voting, we hide these estimate values in comments by using the following code snippet:

 ```
 <details>